CS2340-TechTonicTechies/CS2340A_Team48_S0.5/README.md

 Nevin Sethi: 6

-This is our android studio assignment for spring 2024.
 We learned how to use android studio as well as various aspects of it such as the android lifecycle.
 # Android Assignment

 In this assignment will be completing the implementation of a basic fitness tracker app by filling in 8 different TODOs representing missing parts of a fully functional app.